ecbypi/guise/README.md

 ```

 Then add the `guises` call to your model.
 If your table name is different or
-you want a different attribute, supply the `:as` and `:attribute` options.
+you want a different attribute, supply the `:association` and `:attribute` options.

 ```ruby
 class User < ActiveRecord::Base